Written by Colin Seal

 Electric dog collars are pretty advanced.
 They will not “burn” your dog’s neck.
 The sores, however, are commonly caused by bacterial infection through intense rubbing and other improper ways of using these “shock” collars.

-These electronic dog collars have been around to help people with dog problems such as nuisance barking (bark collars), escaping drama (dog fence collars) and unwanted behaviours (remote dog trainers).
+These electronic dog collars have been around to help people with dog problems such as nuisance barking (bark collars), escaping drama (dog fence collars), and unwanted behaviors (remote dog trainers).
 Since these correction collars have been our aid to have a pleasant relationship with our dogs, it is expected that they come with comfort and safety…

 Please don’t get me wrong... but the “burn” on your dog’s neck from an electric dog collar can be your fault.
 Improper use of a static shock collar on a dog can lead to neck sores.
 Here are the ways that can cause a sore on your dog’s neck (and tips on how to avoid this horror from happening):